TrianaD/ecommerce_backend/README.md

 ## INSTALLATION

-User will need to install dotenv, express, inquirer, mysql2, and sequelize.
+User will need to install dotenv, express, mysql2, and sequelize.
 To install go to terminal and do npm i to run all needed applications.

 ### Required Modules / Packages: